Dileeshana/Dileeshana/README.md

 - 👋 Hi, I’m @Dileeshana
-- 👀 I’m interested in AI, Robotics and networking
+- 👀 I’m interested in Software Enginereeing, AI and Robotics
 - 📫 How to reach me dileeshana2000@gmail.com

 <!---